Technical Standards

 Technical Standards for Admission, Continuation and Graduation

-All candidates for admission must fulfill the minimum requirements for admission and all candidates for the MD degree must complete all required courses and clerkships as listed in the School of Medicine Bulletin.
+All candidates for the MD degree must complete all required courses and clerkships and comply with all policies as listed in the School of Medicine Bulletin.

 Observation

-Candidates must be able, in classroom, clinical and laboratory environments, to acquire information from demonstrations and participate in experiments of science, including but not limited to such things as dissection of cadavers; examination of specimens in anatomy, pathology, and neuroanatomy laboratories; and microscopic study of microorganisms and tissues in normal and pathologic states.
-Candidates must be able to obtain a medical history and perform a complete physical examination, integrate findings based on this information and develop an appropriate diagnostic and treatment plan.
+Candidates must be able, in classroom, clinical, and laboratory environments, to acquire information from demonstrations and participate in experiments of science, including but not limited to such things as dissection of cadavers; examination of specimens in anatomy, pathology, and neuroanatomy laboratories; and microscopic study of microorganisms and tissues in normal and pathologic states.
+Candidates must be able to obtain a medical history and perform a complete physical examination, integrate findings based on this information, and develop an appropriate diagnostic and treatment plan.
 Candidates must be able to recognize non-impaired versus impaired patient function or conditions.
-These skills require the use of vision, hearing, smell and touch, or the functional equivalent.

 Communication